seanriceaz/seanriceaz.github.io/_posts/2023-01-02-type-is-a-lot-like-music.markdown

 In this article, I’ll set up a scalable way of selecting type sizes, and then couple it with a system for pairing those sizes harmoniously in relationship to each other.

-## Type size scales an pitch scales
+## Type size scales and pitch scales

 The mathematically-generated type scale concept is not new.
 There are a few different approaches, but ultimately, what you get is a set of type sizes that can be used in a design.